Service Business Pricing Mastery 2026: Complete Guide to Profitable Pricing

 Instead of: "The repair is £300"

-Say: "This repair will fix your heating system, prevent further damage to your furnace, and comes with a 2-year warranty.
+Say: "This repair gets the heating back on today, prevents further damage, and carries a 2-year warranty.
 The investment is £300."

 4. True Cost Analysis and Markup Strategies

 Most service businesses dramatically underestimate their real costs.
-Use this formula to calculate your true cost per billable hour:
+Use this framework to calculate true cost per billable hour:

 Annual Business Expenses: